<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/69b5a97b2b0b822a099f5e57/1775561848252-1V5JJE0AYHC01SLBWVXA/image00001.jpeg</image:loc>

-<image:title>ARTICLES - The “Rosewood” Chair</image:title>
+<image:title>Articles - The “Rosewood” Chair</image:title>

 </image:image>